awwx/meteor-wiki/Getting-Started-with-Auth.md

 - [Client] `Meteor.loginWithWeibo(callback)`
 - [Client] `Meteor.loginWithTwitter(callback)`
  - `callback`: Function(error|null).
-  - If error is an instance of Meteor.accounts.ConfigError, you're missing the appropriate configuration document in mongo (see "Reconfiguring login services" below).
+  - If error is an instance of Accounts.ConfigError, you're missing the appropriate configuration document in mongo (see "Reconfiguring login services" below).
-  - If error is an instance of Meteor.accounts.LoginCancelledError, the user closed the login pop-up or didn't agree to give permissions to your app
+  - If error is an instance of Accounts.LoginCancelledError, the user closed the login pop-up or didn't agree to give permissions to your app
-  - Otherwise, it could be either an expected server error (e.g., if you used Meteor.accounts.validateNewUser and the proposed user document doesn't validate), or an unexpected server error.
+  - Otherwise, it could be either an expected server error (e.g., if you used Accounts.validateNewUser and the proposed user document doesn't validate), or an unexpected server error.

 - [Client] `Meteor.loginWithPassword(user, password, callback)`
  - `user` argument is either `{username: 'username'}`, `{email: 'email@address'}`, or a string that might be username or email.
  - `password`: the plaintext password.
 The password is _not_ sent unencrypted, though.
  - `callback`: Function(error|null)
 - [Client] `Meteor.logout()`
-- [Client] `Meteor.createUser(options, extra, callback)` - Creates a user and logs in as that user
+- [Client] `Accounts.createUser(options, extra, callback)` - Creates a user and logs in as that user
  - `options` a hash containing: `username` and/or `email`, `password`
  - `extra`: extra fields for the user object (eg `name`, etc).
  - `callback`: Function(error|null)
-- [Server] `Meteor.createUser(options, extra)` - Creates a user.
+- [Server] `Accounts.createUser(options, extra)` - Creates a user.
 If email is specified and password is not, sends that user an email with a link to choose their initial password and complete their account enrollment
  - `options` a hash containing: `email`, `username`, and/or `password`
  - `extra`: extra fields for the user object (eg `name`, etc).
  - returns the newly created user id.
-- [Client] `Meteor.changePassword(oldPassword, newPassword, callback)`
+- [Client] `Accounts.changePassword(oldPassword, newPassword, callback)`
  - `callback`: Function(error|null)
  - Must be logged in to call this.
 Changes the currently logged in user.
-- [Client] `Meteor.forgotPassword(options, callback)` - Requests that a reset password link be sent to a user
+- [Client] `Accounts.forgotPassword(options, callback)` - Requests that a reset password link be sent to a user
  - `options`: object containing an `email` field
  - `callback`: Function(error|null)
-- [Client] `Meteor.resetPassword(token, newPassword, callback)` - Resets a user's password
+- [Client] `Accounts.resetPassword(token, newPassword, callback)` - Resets a user's password
- - `token`: unique string contained in the email sent to the user by `Meteor.forgotPassword`
+ - `token`: unique string contained in the email sent to the user by `Accounts.forgotPassword`
  - `callback`: Function(error|null)
-- [Server] `Meteor.setPassword(userId, newPassword)` - Force change a user's password on the server.
+- [Server] `Accounts.setPassword(userId, newPassword)` - Force change a user's password on the server.
-- [Client] `Meteor.validateEmail(token, callback)` - Validate a user's email
+- [Client] `Accounts.validateEmail(token, callback)` - Validate a user's email
- - `token`: unique string contained in the email sent to the user by a client-side call to `Meteor.createUser` (in case `validateEmails` was set to true in the call to `Meteor.accounts.config`)
+ - `token`: unique string contained in the email sent to the user by a client-side call to `Accounts.createUser` (in case `validateEmails` was set to true in the call to `Accounts.config`)
  - `callback`: Function(error|null)

 #### Configuring login services
-- [Client/Server] `Meteor.accounts.facebook.config(options)`
+- [Client/Server] `Accounts.facebook.config(options)`
-- [Client/Server] `Meteor.accounts.google.config(options)`
+- [Client/Server] `Accounts.google.config(options)`

 Options:
 - scope: a list of permissions to request when logging in.
 For example, on Facebook: `scope: ["user_birthday", "user_checkins"]`.
 On Google: `scope: ["https://www.googleapis.com/auth/calendar"]`